pn1616/ACM_TASK_PAVITHRA_NAIR/SIG CP/cp.md

 I attempted the hackerrank problems over more than a week.
 As a beginner in programming, the first 2-3 problems was a little easy for me.
 The last few ones took me a few days to understand and come up with a logic.
 But I did try my best with alot of help of google (obviously).
-Solving this contest and the code area task, I learned quite a lot
+Solving this contest and the code area task, I learnt quite a lot

 - hacckerrank id: pavithranair1616